Beach at Bloubergstrand

 The waterfront also houses the Two Oceans Aquarium.

+Absolutely!
 A V& A waterfront visit is complete with a harbour cruise.
+If the weather is great, there is no better place to spot seals and dolphins.

 How to go to Robben Island?